dhait/ztext/README.md

 It provides classes for parsing Ztext to an [Antlr](http://www.antlr.org) (4.7) abstract syntax tree (AST), and rendering to HTML.

 ## Example
-An example of the output of the Ztext library, based on Spivey's "Birthday Book", can be found here: [birthday.html](docs/birthday.html).
+An example of the output of the Ztext library, based on Spivey's "Birthday Book", can be found here: [BirthdayBook](https://cdn.rawgit.com/dhait/ztext/master/docs/birthday.html).

+For the HTML code: [birthday.html](docs/birthday.html).

 For an example of the Ztext which generated it, see [BirthdayBook.ztx](docs/birthday.md).